 Frame Burst.
-Enabling this option should provide your network with greater performance, depending on the manufacturer of your wireless products.
-If you are not sure how to use this option, keep the default, Disable.
+This should provide your network with greater performance, depending on the manufacturer of your wireless products.
+To use this function, keep the default, Enabled.

 Authentication Type.
 The default is set to Auto, which allows either Open System or Shared Key authentication to be used.
 Select Shared Key if you only want to use Shared Key authentication (the sender and recipient use a WEP key for authentication).